arackcheev/master/blocknetdxSETUP.md

 ![alt text](https://github.com/Aderks/master/blob/master/pictures/btc_dyn_posted.PNG)

-   * In this example TX is trading 0.0006 BTC for 1 DYN
+   * In this example TX we are trading 0.0006 BTC for 1 DYN

 ---